Khubth/Smart_COntract_Module2/README.md

-## ETH_AVAX_MODULE_2_PROJECT-3
+## ETH_AVAX_MODULE_2

 ### Interact with Smart Contract Through a Front-End Application

 ## Description

 In this project, we'll create a simple smart contract with 2-3 functions and display the values of those functions in a front-end application.
-The files `index.js`, `MySmartContract.sol`, and `deploy.js` will help you practice interacting with your smart contract through a web interface.
+The files `index.js`, `MySmartContract.sol`, and `deploy.js` will help us practice interacting with our smart contract through a web interface.

 ## Prerequisites